lundberg/respx/docs/guide.md

 When exiting a [decorated](#using-the-decorator) test case, or [context manager](#using-the-context-manager), the routes and their mocked values, *i.e.* `return_value` and `side_effect`, will be *rolled back* and restored to their initial state.

-This means that you can modify existing routes, or add new ones, within a test case without affecting other tests.
+This means that you can safely modify existing routes, or add new ones, *within* a test case, without affecting other tests.

 ``` python
 import httpx